 In most cases the vessels speed must be reduced.
-A suitable speed should be agreed between the Pilot/ Master and Tug Masters, a maximum of six knots for connecting to centre lead forward is recommended.
+A suitable speed should be agreed between the Pilot/ Master and Tug Masters, a maximum of six Tug to advise knots for connecting to centre lead forward is recommended.
 During the connection the Pilot/ Master must advise the Tug Master of any alteration to speed or course.